streamer45/libalsacap/README.md

-# libalsacapture
+# libalsacap

-## A micro library for capturing audio from input sound devices (aka microphones) using ALSA
+A micro library for capturing audio from input sound devices (aka microphones) using ALSA

 ### Build